Michael Tigar: Notable cases and clients

 Tigar has argued seven cases before the United States Supreme Court, and over 100 federal appellate cases.
-He has tried cases in all parts of the United States.
+He has appeared as a trial lawyer in all parts of the United States.
 In addition to activist clients, he has represented Sen. Kay Bailey Hutchison, Rep. Ronald Dellums, Rep. John M. Murphy (during the Abscam scandal), former Gov. John Connally, Fantasy Films and Mobil Oil.

 Personal life

 Tigar has been married four times.
-He has been married to journalist-turned-attorney Jane Blanksteen Tigar since 1996.
+His wife since 1996 is journalist-turned-attorney Jane Blanksteen Tigar.
 He has three children by previous marriages: United States Federal Judge Jon S. Tigar, addiction medicine specialist Katherine McQueen, M.D., and business advisor Elizabeth Torrey Tigar.
 He has four grandchildren.